DataShades/ckanext-toolbelt/README.md

 # ckanext-toolbelt

-Collection of different entities that are useful sometimes.
+Collection of different tools for daily use.

 ## Requirements